ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/README.md

 - We recommend downloading only from official links.

-- If you’re worried, feel free to inspect or build from the source code.
+- If you’re worried, you may seek support in the Discord Support server.
 > ✅ **No malicious behavior exists in this project.**

 For additional peace of mind: